Sodom (band): Reunion with Frank "Blackfire" Gosdzik, series of EPs and Genesis XIX (2017–2021)

+40 Years at War – The Greatest Hell of Sodom and The Arsonist (2021–2025)

 In a December 2021 interview with Rockman, Tom Angelripper revealed that Sodom had begun writing new material for their next album.
 A month later, Sodom was announced as one of the bands to have its contract with SPV/Steamhammer Records renewed.
 In May 2022, Angelripper said that the band's new album would be released in 2023; he later stated that it would not be released until 2024.
 Angelripper confirmed in September 2024 that the album was finished for a late 2024 or early 2025 release.
 The resulting album, titled The Arsonist, was released on 27 June 2025.

 To coincide with the band's 40th anniversary, Sodom released the compilation album 40 Years at War – The Greatest Hell of Sodom on 28 October 2022.
 The set includes one song from each of the band's studio albums between Obsessed by Cruelty and Genesis XIX, in addition to "Sepulchral Voice" from the In the Sign of Evil EP.
 The band released another EP, 1982, on 10 November 2023, which includes both the title track and re-recordings of the band's early songs.

+In March 2024, the band participated in the Hell's Heroes music festival, which took place at White Oak Music Hall in Houston.
+They co-headlined with Queensrÿche.

 On 20 July 2024, Sodom were part of the Klash of the Ruhrpott festival, which took place at Amphitheater Gelsenkirchen in Gelsenkirchen, Germany.
 This show marked the first time and the long awaited union of all of the "Teutonic Big Four" bands performing on the same stage.

+Touring hiatus and future plans (2025–present)

 In January 2025, Tom Angelripper expressed his desire to slow down the band's touring for the foreseeable future for personal and business reasons, and was uncertain of his return to live performances.
-This indicates that following the release of The Arsonist, Sodom will go on an immediate and indefinite hiatus.
+This indicated that following the release of The Arsonist, Sodom would go on an immediate and indefinite hiatus.
 On 31 August 2025, former drummer Guido "Atomic Steif" Richter died at the age of 57.
 His death was confirmed on 6 September 2025.

+In February 2026, Angelripper confirmed that, despite no longer playing live, Sodom will continue to release new music: "We have an option [for a new album] with [our longtime record label] SPV.
+That is another thing.
+They wanna have a new album.
+I don't know when, but I think in the next one or two years we're talking about a new album."